 These internships are available to undergraduate and graduate students, as well as recent graduates.
 Internships for high school students are also available.

 The Museum offers forty-one full-time, paid internships for undergraduate and master's-degree students each year.
 Interns work closely with supervisors in host departments on special and ongoing projects, teach in the Museum's galleries, and participate in discussions about current museum practice.

-This nine-week internship is awarded each summer to eight college students who are interested in art and museum careers, enjoy working with children, and have an interest in medieval art.
+This nine-week paid internship is awarded each summer to eight college students who are interested in art and museum careers, enjoy working with children, and have an interest in medieval art.

 Information about program eligibility, deadlines, interviews, notification, housing, and other application-related questions.